congson95dev/redis_tutorial/README.md

 Run

-`pip install redis`
+`pip install redis celery`

 `docker run --name redis-server -p 6379:6379 -d redis`

 `python3 tutorial.py`

+`celery -A tasks worker --loglevel=info`

 ## Exeternal computation - early recomputation

-Use `redis event` as a `pubsub` to check if the key is expired, if it does, then automatic re-assign.
+Use `redis event` as a `pubsub` to check if the key is expired, if it does, then automatic re-assign.<br>
+The 2nd version using `celery` as `worker` instead of using the main app as `worker`.

 Result:

 ![alt text](image.png)

-As you can see, the app has found the key expired 2 times, and it automatic re-assined.
+As you can see, the `worker` has found the key expired 2 times, and it automatic re-assined.

-### Alternative approach

-We could also use `python schedule` to check every 1 seconds to see if any key is expired, if it does, then automatic re-assign.